BBVA/apicheck/docs/source/development/creating_commands.rst

 Creating a new commands
 =======================

-Before start writing new command check the :ref:`Command & tools <commands_reference>` to be sure to understand the ::samp:`command` concept.
+Before start writing new command check the :ref:`Command & tools <commands_reference>` to be sure to understand the :samp:`command` concept.

 What's a command?
 -----------------

-Command is a small utility integrated into ``API-Check`` tools.
+Command is a small utility integrated into ``API-Check`` suite.
 Usually is a **simple .py script**.

 Entry point
 +++++++++++

-To create a new command only you need to do is create a new ::samp:`.py` file with the function ::samp:`main()` inside.
+To create a new command only you need to do is create a new :samp:`.py` file with the function :samp:`main()` inside.
 This function doesn't will receive any parameter.

 This function will be used as entry point for ``API-Check``